mendix/docs/content/en/docs/refguide8/modeling/application-logic/activities/integration-activities/call-rest-action.md

 This option allows you to generate a multipart/form-data request for multiple parts.
 Each part is a pair with a key and a value (microflow expression).

-FileDocuments and images are are also supported for this option when used as variables in microflow expressions.
+FileDocuments and images are also supported for this option when used as variables in microflow expressions.

 #### 6.3.1 Content Type